 Appropriate Vaccine Usage

-This tells you the percentage of patients who received the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This datapoint measures the percentage of long-term patients that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy